rhubner/lion/README.md

 Http headers :
  * `x-visibility` (Mandatory) - Valid options `PUBLIC`, `PRIVATE`.
  * `x-tags` (optional) - Up to 4 tags comma separated.
 For example: `picture,holiday,dubai`
- * `Content-Type`(Optional) - User defined content type.
-If not specified, system will try to detect content type based on the content.
+ * `Content-Type` (Optional) — User defined content type.
+If not specified, a system will try to detect a content type based on the content.

 Example request :